Marine Pollution by sewage [ Marpol annex IV ]

 Sewage Treatment Plant

-The Master shall keep on board the certificate of type-approval of the Sewage Treatment Plant including the USCG Certification (provided by the manufacturer).
+The Master should keep on board the certificate of type-approval of the Sewage Treatment Plant including the USCG Certification (provided by the manufacturer).

 Operation and Maintenance of Sewage Treatment Plant